joelparkerhenderson/agile-consulting-is-it-right-for-you/agile-consulting-scorecard-for-first-showcase/index.md

 **Responding to change over following a plan.**

-- [ ] Is the focus 75%+ on customer collaboration?
+- [ ] Is the showcase more on responding to change and less on following a plan?

   - Positive examples: Deliberately ask for three small things during the week's engagement, anything you like, and notice what happens in the showcase.
 For example I like to ask "Can you share previous work you've done so we can better-understand options?" and "What are some of the customer interaction approaches you favor?" and "Can you add the customer OKRs to the top of the first page?"
 Great: the agile consultant adapts in real time, and changes the work in real time during the showcase in front of the participants.
 Good: the agile consultant fields the question, and does it within 24 hours, and updates the stakeholders.